 Live Contact - 12 CFR 1024.39(a)

 Servicers must make good faith efforts to establish live contact with a borrower no later than the 36th day of delinquency.
-The servicer's live contact requirement is continuous so long as the borrower remains delinquent.
+Promptly after establishing live contact, the servicer must inform the borrower of any loss mitigation options, if appropriate.